 Help Us Help You

 Remember to arrive early and sign-in at the beginning of each session.
 By attending our educational sessions, you grant permission to Duke University the unrestricted right to reproduce photographs taken for the purposes of publication.
-We cannot reimburse for copies or parking, however you are welcome to bring pen, paper, highlighters, water and a snack.
-It’s also helpful to BYOD (Bring Your Own Device) to look up things online.
+If you need to opt out of a photograph, email email@example.com 48 hours prior to each session.
+While we cannot reimburse for copies or parking, you are welcome to bring pen, paper, highlighters, water and a snack.
+It’s also helpful to BYOD (Bring Your Own Device) to research specifics online.

 No Show Fee